IBM/Ansible-OpenShift-Provisioning/docs/prerequisites.md

       ```
     Make sure this directory contains a pre-downloaded `oc-mirror` binary in `tar.gz` formal.
 Currently the supported binary is available for `x86_64` on Red Hat Customer portal openshift [downloads](https://console.redhat.com/openshift/downloads) page.
 It can also be found on mirror.openshift.com from `4.14` onwards for other architectures.

-    **NOTE**: At this stage, only oc-mirror binary is fetched from here, so it is expected that the lpar for disconnected cluster can atleat reach `mirror.openshift.com` to download the other artifacts for cluster installation.
+    **NOTE**: At this stage, only oc-mirror binary is fetched from here, so it is expected that the lpar for disconnected cluster can at least reach `mirror.openshift.com` to download the other artifacts for cluster installation.
 ## Ansible Controller
 * The computer/virtual machine running Ansible, sometimes referred to as localhost.
 * Must be running on with MacOS or Linux operating systems.